 Marijuana can be Addictive

 Some people who use marijuana get addicted to it.
-This means their body and mind is dependent on marijuana.
+This means their body and mind are dependent on marijuana.
 They are not able to control their use of it and they need it to get through daily life.

 Addiction can lead to tolerance.
 Tolerance means you need more and more marijuana to get the same high feeling.
 And if you try to stop using, your mind and body may have reactions.
 These are called withdrawal symptoms, and may include: